ngoncalves/kiwibes/doc/description.rst

 jobs, as well as starting and stopping them.

 The list of jobs is read on startup from a JSON file.

+TODO:
+	- UTF-8 support: not sure if it supports other languages, besides English